 Human gene therapy products, like other medicines, may be eligible for an orphan drug status or designation provided sponsors can demonstrate that the product can treat a rare disease and that they can prove a scientific rationale basis for product’s effectiveness in treating the rare disease.
 If the eligibility criteria is met, then the orphan drug designation can provide financial incentives, waiver of fee for human drug marketing application, and exclusive marketing rights for up to seven years subject to meeting certain criteria.
-Regulatory agencies across the global are enhancing the regulatory framework surrounding orphan drugs to ensure there are treatment options available for rare diseases while also offering sponsors with other benefits.
+Regulatory agencies across the globe are enhancing the regulatory framework surrounding orphan drugs to ensure there are treatment options available for rare diseases while also offering sponsors with other benefits.
 An example is the US FDA’s guidance document for interpreting human gene therapy products as orphan drugs under the principle of equivalence.

 How to submit an Orphan Drug Designation Request to the US FDA